 Extract the downloaded archive:

 $ unzip master.zip

 The above command will extract the zip file in a folder called mangi-script-master in your current working directory.
 Change to the directory and make the script as executable using the following commands:

 $ chmod a+x my_ubuntu_setup.sh

 Finally, execute the script using command:

-This script is not fully automated.
-You need to answer the series of Yes/No questions to install all development tools.
+Please be mindful that this script is not fully automated.
+You need to answer a series of Yes/No questions to install all development tools.